 But the real foolishness came out when they presented the Ark to their god Dagon.
 The next morning they came into the temple and Dagon had fallen on his face before the Ark.
 Friend, if you need to pick up your god after he falls on his face, you need to trade up.

 So they try again, and the next morning, they not only see Dagon kissing the floor before the Lord, his hands and head had been broken off.
 His head represented understanding, and his hands reflected his power.
 How much more plain could the Lord be: “Your god has no understanding and no power.
 You need to need to worship me, the one true God!”

 So what did they do?
 They made up a rule that from now on they wouldn’t touch the threshold of the temple.
 What????!!!!!
 How’s about thinking long and hard about giving up this block of stone and finding something better?
 Nope.
 I know that it's popular sometimes to think of idol worship as people reaching out to the one true God, and there's some truth to that, I suppose.
 But it's much more true that idol worship is man's way of running away from the Lord.
 They're not worshiping idols just because they haven't been exposed to Someone better.
-They're worshiping their idols because don't want to turn away from their sin.
+They're worshiping their idols because they don't want to turn away from their sin.

 Then they started noticing that people around them were getting sick and dying.
 And they eventually noticed a pattern: “We stole the Ark of the Covenant from the Hebrews, and people started getting sick.
 Coincidence maybe?”